Emergent spacetime supersymmetry at 2D fractionalized quantum criticality

 As a result, the phase diagram is governed by spontaneous breaking of the translation symmetry as the spin-phonon coupling $\lambda$ increases.
 We obtain the global quantum phase diagram through large-scale numerical simulations, as is illustrated in Fig.~\ref{AdiaPhaseDiag}(a), which agrees well with the previous theoretical analyses.
 In particular, all the phases depicted in Fig.~\ref{AdiaPhaseDiag} are quantum spin liquids.
 This is due to the persistence of exact anomalous 1-form symmetry and deconfined fermions in all phases \cite{PhysRevB.67.245316,PhysRevB.101.115113}.
 Although the strong-coupling columnar $\text{VBS}$ topological order phase in Fig.~\ref{AdiaPhaseDiag}(a) is compelling, our primary focus is on the QCP between the gapless spin liquid and the incommensurate $\text{VBS}$ spin liquid phases.
 Interestingly, a vortex in the incommensurate $\text{VBS}$ spin liquid can trap a Majorana zero mode~\cite{fu2008superconducting}, which in this context behaves as an Ising anyon.
 As shown in Fig.~\ref{AdiaPhaseDiag}(b), this phase transition is continuous in the adiabatic limit.
 Through field theory analysis, we demonstrate that there is an emergent $\mathcal{N}=2$ spacetime SUSY at these QCPs, when the quantum fluctuations of the phonon fields are further included.
 Additionally, we establish that the transitions into commensurate $\text{VBS}$ topological order phases belong to the same supersymmetric universality class, provided that their commensurability exceed four.

 {\bf Field theory in QCPs:} We now develop the field theory for the quantum critical points between the gapless spin liquid and the topological ordered $\text{VBS}$.
-Given that the gauge fields $\hat{u}_{\langle ij\rangle}$ are always conserved, only the itinerant fermions $\hat{c}_i$ and the phonon fields are dynamic degrees of freedom.
+Given that the gauge fields $\hat{u}_{\langle ij\rangle}$ are always conserved, only the itinerant fermions $\hat{c}_i$ and the phonon fields are dynamic degrees of freedom, so we fix the gauge $\hat{u}_{\langle ij\rangle}=1$ hereafter \footnote{Strictly speaking, the physical state is an equal weight superposition of all the states connected to the gauge-fixed $\hat{u}_{ij}=1$ wavefunction $|\psi\rangle$ by $\mathbb{Z}_2$ gauge transformations \cite{PhysRevLett.102.217202}.
+Nevertheless, the behavior of physical/gauge-invariant quantities---such as emergent SUSY or correlation functions---are the same as those obtained in the field theory developed below by fixing the gauge}.
 Here, we incorporate quantum fluctuations of the phonon field by taking a finite yet sufficiently large phonon mass $m$, rendering the phonon dynamics a perturbative factor that does not qualitatively alter the phase diagram and the ground state still lies in the zero $\mathbb{Z}_2$ flux sector.
-This assumption is supported by the presence of the energy gap of $\mathbb{Z}_2$ flux excitations.
+This assumption is supported by our perturbative calculations at finite phonon frequency \cite{SupMat}, and the finite $\omega_{ph}$ phase diagram is consistent with Fig. \ref{AdiaPhaseDiag}(c).

-The critical field theory contains three parts: $S=S_f+S_b+S_\text{int}$, where we should retain all the relevant terms allowed for symmetry. $S_f=\int d \tau d^{2} x\bar{\psi}( \partial_{\tau}-iv_x\partial_x\sigma_y-iv_y\partial_y\sigma_x )\psi$ is the action of a Dirac cone obtained by expanding the Majorana fermions $\hat{c}_i$ at the band touching point $\mathbf{\tilde{K}}$ \footnote{Here $\mathbf{\tilde{K}}$ does not mean the corner of the Brillouin zone, since we have included anisotropic hoppings of the Majorana fermions.}: $(\hat{c}_{A}(\mathbf{r}_i),\hat{c}_{B}(\mathbf{r}_i))^T\approx\hat{\psi}(x)e^{i\mathbf{\tilde{K}}\cdot \mathbf{r}_i}+\text{h.c.}$.
+The critical field theory contains three parts: $S=S_f+S_b+S_\text{int}$, where we should retain all the relevant terms allowed for symmetry. $S_f=\int d \tau d^{2} x{\psi^\dagger}( \partial_{\tau}-iv_x\partial_x\sigma_y-iv_y\partial_y\sigma_x )\psi$ is the action of a Dirac cone obtained by expanding the Majorana fermions $\hat{c}_i$ at the band touching point $\mathbf{\tilde{K}}$ \footnote{Here $\mathbf{\tilde{K}}$ does not mean the corner of the Brillouin zone, since we have included anisotropic hoppings of the Majorana fermions.}: $(\hat{c}_{A}(\mathbf{r}_i),\hat{c}_{B}(\mathbf{r}_i))^T\approx\hat{\psi}(x)e^{i\mathbf{\tilde{K}}\cdot \mathbf{r}_i}+\text{h.c.}$.
 Here we take the two nearest-neighbor sites in a $z$-bond as a unit cell labeled by $\mathbf{r}_i$.